- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Sip at CT’s craft breweries

 New England is keen on craft beer, and when in Connecticut, you simply have to stop at some of the local breweries.
-You can follow the CT Beer Trail to see and sip them all.
+You can follow the CT Beer Trail to see and sip them all; if you’re looking for fun things to do in Connecticut for adults, here ya go!

 Dine at Arethusa al Tavolo

-Regularly listed among the best restaurants in Connecticut, this Litchfield Hills spot has a robust menu that changes daily.
-Arethusa al Tavolo offers fine American dining crafted by Chef Dan Magill.
-Truly a farm-to-table establishment, the restaurant sources its butter, cheese, and all of its dairy from the 350 cows at its own connected Arethusa Dairy Farm.
+Truly a farm-to-table establishment, the restaurant sources its butter, cheese, and all of its dairy from the 350 cows at its own connected Arethusa Dairy Farm and makes for a tasty addition to any CT visit.

 Relax on a riverboat